Ashok-Varma/BottomNavigation/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```

+## Other Open Source Libraries
+1. [Gander](https://github.com/Ashok-Varma/Gander) : Gander is a simple in-app HTTP inspector for Android OkHttp clients.
+Gander intercepts and persists all HTTP requests and responses inside your application, and provides a UI for inspecting their content.
+2. [SqliteManager](https://github.com/Ashok-Varma/SqliteManager) : Sqlite Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Sqlite Databases.
+3. [SharedPrefManager](https://github.com/Ashok-Varma/SharedPrefManager) : SharedPref Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Shared Preferences.

  [wikiLink]: https://github.com/Ashok-Varma/BottomNavigation/wiki
  [googlePlayStoreLink]: https://play.google.com/store/apps/details?id=com.ashokvarma.bottomnavigation.sample
  [googlePage]: https://www.google.com/design/spec/components/bottom-navigation.html